shotgunsoftware/tk-core/docs/initializing.rst

     :width: 700px
     :align: center

-All users in the current project will be a fixed version of the ``tk-config-basic`` configuration from the Shotgun App Store.
+All users in the current project will be using a fixed version of the ``tk-config-basic`` configuration from the Shotgun App Store.
 This can be useful if you don't want a project to auto update.
 Omitting the version number, e.g. ``sgtk:descriptor:app_store?name=tk-config-basic`` will resolve to the most recent version number.